Anawalt Logo

 Many plant lovers shy away from ferns because they’re considered hard to grow.
 But they’re quite easy to care for if you follow a few simple practices.

-Ferns do best in areas not heated to more than 72 degrees.
-Temperatures from 60 to 65 are ideal.
+Ferns do best in temperatures less than 72 degrees.
+Temperatures between 60 and 65 F are ideal.
 Keep ferns away from drafts.

 Watering Ferns

 Outdoor hanging fern baskets should be in complete shade and protected from the wind.
 Soil should be moist at all times.
-Good drainage is essential.
+Good drainage is critical.

 Insects & Ferns